chasenunez/etani_shordul/README.md

-Etani-shordul ingests a text file of a book and outputs key statistics about its composition — including total word count and a ranked frequency of letters (top ranked letters include e,t,a,n,i,s,h,o,r,d,u,l).
+Etani-shordul ingests a text file and outputs key statistics about its composition — including total word count and a ranked frequency of letters (top ranked letters include e,t,a,n,i,s,h,o,r,d,u,l).
 It’s a quick way to explore how language patterns differ between literary works.

 ### What It Does